Install Pendo in Cordova applications

 Typically, Cordova applications are built around a central web application.
 If you want to install Pendo in a Cordova application, there are a few caveats to consider.

-For more information about installing Pendo, see the Developer’s guide to installing Pendo.
+For more information about installing Pendo, see the Developer's guide to implementing Pendo using the install script.

 As with most applications, Pendo is installed using a JavaScript snippet.
 Consequently, Cordova applications must be accessible in a web browser so that you can tag Pages and Features and build in-app guides with the Visual Design Studio.